Minimal rational graphs admitting a QHD smoothing: Weighted homogeneous singularities -- stars

 We note some simple facts about these curves: \begin{lemma} Consider $C_i^j$ and $C_a^b$ for $i\leq a$.
 If $X(C_i^j)\neq X(C_a^b)$, then $C_i^j\subset C_a^b$ (as sets, without multiplicities).
 If $X(C_i^j)= X(C_a^b)$, then there is a single $p\in C_i^j$ with $p\not\in C_a^b$. \end{lemma} \begin{proof} If their double points differ, then $p_d:=X(C_a^b)\in C_i^j$, otherwise, $(C_a^b,C_i^j)\leq 5+i<6+i$, and if $p_d\in C_i^j$, then it has to go through every point for the intersection to reach $6+i$.

 On the other hand, if their double points coincide, then there are a further $3+i$ simple points to make $2+i$ intersections.
-The claim follows. \end{proof} \begin{corollary} The $C_n^\alpha$ curves all have distinct double points, where all other $C_i^j$ must have a single point.
+The claim follows. \end{proof} \begin{corollary} The $C_n^\alpha$ curves all have distinct double points, and all other $C_i^j$ curves must pass through these double points with multiplicity 1.
 The $L_i$ and $S_i$ cannot go through these points. \end{corollary} \begin{proof} Since the $C_n^\alpha$ curves contain $5+n$ points with multiplicity, and there are $4+n$ points in total, they go through all points, i.e., it is impossible for the second case of Lemma \ref{cusplemma} to occur.

 Both $L_i$ and $S_i$ would intersect the $C_n^\alpha$ curves too many times if they went through the double points. \end{proof} We state the following for emphasis: \begin{corollary} All $C_i^j$ must go through every other $C_a^b$'s double point. \end{corollary}